cchudzicki-ocw-testing/24.S96-fall-2021/content/pages/readings.md

 title: Assigned Readings and Viewings
 uid: 82f4d74f-ad68-4a4d-8ad1-a87c1fec1ad2
 ---
-## Linguistics and (In)justice: The Case of Creole Studies from a Haitian Perspective
+## Session 1: Linguistics and (In)justice: The Case of Creole Studies from a Haitian Perspective

 DeGraff, Michel (2005). ["Linguists’ Most Dangerous Myth: The Fallacy of Creole Exceptionalism" (PDF)](http://lingphil.mit.edu/papers/degraff/degraff2005fallacy_of_creole_exceptionalism.pdf). *Language in Society* 34: 533–591.